By: BRG Expert

 In December, I wrote here about the New York State Department of Financial Services’ (DFS) proposed regulation, Part 504 of the DFS Superintendent’s Regulations, to bolster regulated financial institutions’ abilities to combat terror financing and money laundering.
 The proposed rule provides, among other things, minimum guidelines for institutions’ transaction monitoring and sanctions interdiction programs.
 In addition, the regulation has a Sarbanes-Oxley–like component requiring the chief compliance officer (CCO) or functional equivalent to submit a yearly certification attesting that the firm is compliant with the new regulation.

-Adam Cohen writes about amendments to the Federal Rules of Civil Procedure, electronically stored information, and recent eDiscovery spoliation sanctions cases.
+BRG Expert writes about amendments to the Federal Rules of Civil Procedure, electronically stored information, and recent eDiscovery spoliation sanctions cases.

 Read the article (subscription required).